QubitPi/react.dev/src/content/learn/start-a-new-react-project.md

 <Pitfall>

-[There is a bug in Jest version 28](https://stackoverflow.com/a/73757948/14312712) and we need to make sure to downgrade jest to some 27 version.
+[There is a bug in Jest version 28](https://stackoverflow.com/a/73757948/14312712) and we need to make sure to **downgrade jest to some 27 version**.
 At the time of writing, the following versions work:

 ```json
 "@types/jest": "^27.5.2",